jclehner/bcm2-utils/FORMAT.md

 ###### Encryption

-A primitive (and obvious) XOR cipher with 16 keys is sometimes used.
+A primitive (and obvious) subtraction cipher with 16 keys is sometimes used.
 The keys are:

 ```
 00 00 02 00 04 00 06 00 08 00 0a 00 0c 00 0e 00